Himachal Pradesh: Nine tourists dead after massive landslide in Kinnaur district

 Eight tourists died on the spot and another succumbed on the way to the hospital, according to India Today.

-Dramatic visuals on social media showed large chunks of rocks crashing down the Sangla Valley.
+Visuals on social media showed large chunks of rocks crashing down the Sangla Valley.
 After this, a section of the bridge crumbles and plunges into a river.

 Prime Minister Narendra Modi and Himachal Pradesh Chief Minister Jairam Thakur condoled the deaths.
 “All arrangements are being made for the treatment of those injured in the accident,” the Prime Minister’s Office tweeted.
 “I wish then a speedy recovery.”